AJPagan1/BuddycardsJS/README.md

 ![Forge](https://img.shields.io/badge/Forge-47.4.10-orange)
 ![Status](https://img.shields.io/badge/status-stable-success)

-BuddycardsAPI is a **fully data-driven extension mod for Buddycards** that allows you to create complete card systems using only JSON files and textures.
+BuddycardsJS is a **fully data-driven extension mod for KubeJS** that allows you to create complete card systems for the **Buddycards Mod by wildcard_gamer** using only JSON files and textures.

 This README is a **complete, no-compromises guide**.
 Nothing is omitted.